Welcome to Early Learning Matters Preschool and Kindergarten!

 Damaris lives in Beaverton with her husband, two daughters, and Chispi (the family dog).
 She loves taking her family to the park, to the beach, swimming, and exploring new places.
 She was born and raised in Puerto Rico.
 Her hobbies include spending time with friends, cooking, baking, and travel.

-Assistant Pre-K and Kindergarten Teacher
+Lead Pre-K and Kindergarten Teacher/Curriculum Specialist

 Sara lives in Beaverton with her husband and five children.
 She enjoys taking her family to the park, on trips to the coast, swimming, and camping.
 Sara grew up in Hawaii and spent her early teaching and college education years there.
 She is an active member of the Boy Scouts of America with her school-age son.
 Her hobbies include drawing, painting, wood working, and dancing.
 Sara and her family volunteer at the children’s program within their church.